 The certification body shall operate a recognized certification or approval scheme at a national level for the specified types of protection in a country where a national scheme exists or where IECEx is accepted as the national scheme for Ex equipment.

 The competence of the certification body to comply with these Rules shall be demonstrated by assessment.
-The general competence, efficiency, experience, familiarity with the relevant standards and the types or concepts of protection included in those standards and competence to carry out QMS assessments as well as compliance with ISO/IEC 17065 shall be assessed.
+The general competence, efficiency, experience, familiarity with the relevant standards and the types or concepts of protection included in those standards and competence to carry out QMS assessments as well as compliance with ISO/IEC 17065 and with the requirements of ISO/IEC 17021-1 (particularly Section 7) as they relate to the competence of staff to carry out QMS assessments shall be assessed.
 Acceptance in another IEC Conformity Assessment System or IECEx Scheme or accreditation by a recognized national accreditation body shall be taken into account.
 In those cases, the ExMC Secretary shall decide upon the extent of the assessment that is necessary.

 The certification body shall not be part of, or under the influence of, manufacturing interests associated with Ex products or services.